nagasudhirpulla/google_takeout_photos_compression/README.md

 ## TODOs
 * Figure out how to persist the location and time information for video files
+* Take metadata from json files of the google photos zip
+* Add Media Created metadata for files from json

 ## References
 * Video compression with moviepy- https://github.com/Sapansathawara/video_compressor_script_in_python/blob/main/video_compressor.py